kennethmikolaichik/Regis/README.md

 Hit enter.
 This will engage the PiGPIO daemon to run in the background.
 This will allow the motor controler to run.

 3).
+Move to the directory containing the motor control files, if you copied the entire directory it will be in Code Bits > Awaken:

+    cd Awaken

  Now try out:

     Python3 Leg1_UP.py

-The robot should lift its front right leg if everything is wired correctly.
+The robot should lift its front right leg and the terminal should output "completed sucessfully"

 The remaining motor control files can be run in this manner through the command line.